 What types of brakes does my car have?

-Your vehicle has an anti-lock braking system, which allows you to steer as your brakes are engaged.
+If your car, truck, or SUV was made in recent years, the vehicle may have an anti-lock braking system, which allows you to steer as your brakes are engaged.
+Older vehicles do not have ABS brakes.
 In addition to this, most cars have two or three types of brake systems.
 These brake systems have several parts, including brake pads and rotors.
 If any of these brake systems are wearing out, it is crucial to bring your car into Hillside Auto Repair for an inspection before their condition worsens.
 These brake systems are:

 What are brake calipers and how do they work?

 Brake calipers are part of your vehicle's disc brake system.
 The brake calipers fit over the brake rotor surface; the brake calipers house the brake pads, which are a pair of metal plates bonded by friction material.
 When your vehicle's brake is engaged, brake fluid from the master cylinder produces hydraulic pressure on a single piston or multiple pistons, which forces the brake pads against the rotor.
 The brake pads slow the rotor down to stop your vehicle.

 There are two types of brake calipers present in your vehicle.
 Floating calipers, also known as sliding calipers, have one or two pistons located on the inward side of the brake rotor.
 These pistons push the caliper when the brakes are applied, which creates friction from the brake pads on both sides of the rotor.
 Fixed rotors, on the other hand, have pistons on both sides of the brake rotor

 How do I know if I need to bring my vehicle in for brake service or repair?